kasnerz/d2t_iterative_editing/README.md

 3. **running** the decoding algorithm
 4. **evaluating** the results

-All steps can be run at once using the script
+All steps can be run separately by following the instructions below, or all at once using the script
 ```
-./run.sh
+./run.sh <experiment>
 ```
-(checking the parameters is recommended) or separately by following the instructions below.
+where `<experiment>` can be one of:
+- `webnlg` - train and evaluate on the WebNLG dataset
+- `e2e` - train and evaluate on the E2E dataset
+- `df-webnlg` - train on DiscoFuse and evaluate on WebNLG (zero shot domain adaptation)
+- `df-e2e` - train on DiscoFuse and evaluate on E2E (zero shot domain adaptation)

 ### Preprocessing
 Preprocessing involves parsing the original data-to-text datasets and extracting examples for training the sentence fusion model.